Managing priority habitat species-rich grassland

 The REA researchers looked at 510 dietary studies and 100 studies on raptor interactions.
 They found that while 69 per cent of European raptor species do prey on other raptors, the prey raptors only constituted around one per cent of the predator raptors’ diet.

-The main raptor species predating on other raptors in the UK were goshawks, peregrine falcons and golden eagles, with common kestrel being the most common prey.Â
+In the UK, the main raptor species predating on other raptors in the UK were goshawks, peregrine falcons and golden eagles, with common kestrel being the most common prey.
+Interestingly, common kestrel were also the most frequent initiators of interference interactions, whilst common buzzard were the most frequent target.

 If intraguild predation is intensive, it could lead to declines in the prey raptor species, however the evidence base for this is limited.